Patchyst/Patchyst.github.io/_posts/2019-08-15-My_First_Machine_Learning_Model.md

 As you can see neuron has created a line to match the linear function used for the input.

 # What Next?
+Many libraries over the years have been developed over the years to facilitate the process of machine learning such as, TensorFlow, Sci-kitlearn, and Pandas.
+If you're looking for a project to continue